Halbock History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Halbock has been recorded under many different variations, including Holbrook, Holbrow, Holbrooks, Holbroake and many more.

 Early Notables of the Halbock family (pre 1700)

-More information is included under the topic Early Halbock Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Halbock Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halbock family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
-Analysis of immigration records indicates that some of the first North American immigrants bore the name Halbock or a variant listed above: Thomas Holbrook settled in Boston Massachusetts in 1630; Charles Holbrick settled in Washington Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.
+Analysis of immigration records indicates that some of the first North American immigrants bore the name Halbock or a variant listed above: Thomas Holbrook settled in Boston, Massachusetts in 1630; Charles Holbrick settled in Washington, Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.

 Related Stories +

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.